sphan07/Symbolic-Unconditioned-Classical-Piano-Generation/README.md

 Our task was symbolic unconditioned music generation.
 We generate music by predicting the next REMI token given the previous ones.
 Techniques used were REMI tokenization, enhancing our LSTM-based neural network model through additional layers, sampling technqiues such as top-p and top k and music functionality functions in order to promote music structure. <br>

 ## Dataset<br>
 Why Maestro?
 We used Maestro due to realizing that classical music was better for musical training.
 It took trial and error, as we wanted to create edm music.
-This did not turn out well because of our limited computation resources in addition to pubic datasets avaliable.<br>
+This did not turn out well because of our limited computation resources in addition to public datasets avaliable.<br>

 Our dataset was split into two data subsets, train and test in order to be used for our model.<br>